Breadkenty/SmashHub/Api/CONTRIBUTING.md

 7. **Run the app locally and get started!**

-Everytime you want to launch your changes live, run the command `dotnet watch run`.
+Everytime you want to launch your changes live, run the command `dotnet watch run` from the `Smash_Combos/Api` folder.

 On your browser and go to `https://0.0.0.0:5001`, and you should have the app running locally!